 My innate goodness:

-- The countless hours of work that I have done on behalf of my recovery, the consistency of my practices, and the commitment that I have to my process keeps me in check when things feel more challenging.
+The countless hours of work I’ve done on behalf of my recovery, the consistency of my practices, and the commitment that I have to my process keeps me in check when things feel more challenging.
 My eating disorder and recovery process are a constant reminder of my innate goodness when, at times, I may have forgotten.